christophwille/pscore-playground/ExO3onNet6LocalModule/README.md

 # Connect-ExchangeOnline Observations

 * NOTE that `New-EXOModule` in `ExchangeOnlineManagement.psm1` loads dynamic psd1 and psm1 from the Internet
-* DO put a breakpoint an EXO call and dive into the newly downloaded %temp%/tmpEXO_* folder created by `New-EXOModule`
+* DO put a breakpoint on an EXO call, then dive into the newly downloaded `%temp%/tmpEXO_*` folder created by `New-EXOModule`
 * DO open `ExchangeOnlineManagement.psm1`, search for `Get-HelpFiles` and comment that line.
 That loads less stuff.
 * DO USE `SkipLoadingFormatData` on Connect-ExchangeOnline.
 That loads less stuff.

+And... carefully read the next section!

 # Load Testing Observations